nnnsss999/llmattacks/docs/glossary.md

 An attack that abuses function-calling interfaces to break out of restricted execution paths and obtain unintended model responses.

+### FETA
+A defence strategy that leverages translated suffix embeddings to mask or rewrite prompts, making it harder for attackers to trigger a jailbreak.

 ### Gradient Leakage
 The unintended exposure of gradient information during model fine-tuning or inference, which can reveal training data or enable model extraction.